AdamStan/Project_PO2/README.md

-#About project
+#About project#
-This is a project for PO2
+\n This is a project for PO2
 You can take it.
+There is only sorce, did not compile